Episode 053: "Simple" Earned Value Project Management

 - Step 10: You must manage the authorized scope by approving or rejecting all changes, and incorporating approved changes into the project baseline in a timely manner.

 We also continue our book giveaway of two copies of Bas de Baar's book "Surprise!
-Now you are a Software Project Manager" and we have an announcement from PM Lessons Learned [Update: Link is no longer available so we removed the link].
+Now you are a Software Project Manager" and we have an announcement from PM Lessons Learned [Update: The web page is no longer available so we removed the link].

 - Hits: 27704